jonleighton/focused_controller/README.md

    of your actions, and rely on your acceptance/integration tests to test the full stack.

-Focused Controller aims to make controllers like any other object.
+Focused Controller aims to address these issues by making controllers actions like any other object.
 That means they:

 * Only have one reason to change
 * Are easy to instantiate, with minimal dependencies, and testable in the